Nathan Trott

-Nathan Wallace Newman Trott (born 21 November 1998) is a professional footballer who plays as a goalkeeper for club Cardiff City on loan from Danish Superliga club Copenhagen.
+Nathan Wallace Newman Trott (born 21 November 1998) is a professional footballer who plays as a goalkeeper for club Cardiff City.
 Born in Bermuda, he has represented both Bermuda and England at youth international level.

 Club career

-Born in Bermuda, Trott joined Valencia's academy in Spain as an outfield player, after being spotted at a satellite academy ran by Valencia at Saltus Grammar School.
+Born in Bermuda, Trott joined Valencia's academy in Spain as an outfield player, after being spotted at a satellite academy run by Valencia at Saltus Grammar School.
 Trott transitioned to a goalkeeper on international duty with Bermuda under-15's after an injury to Ajai Daniels.
 Upon his return to Bermuda, Trott joined North Village Rams.
 In January 2016, Trott joined West Ham United on the recommendation of Clyde Best, and he signed a new four-year contract with the club in March 2019.

 Trott moved on loan to AFC Wimbledon in June 2019.
 He made his debut on 17 August in a 1–1 home draw with Accrington Stanley.

 On 23 January 2021, Trott made his debut, as a substitute, for West Ham in a 4–0 FA Cup win against Doncaster Rovers.

 In July 2021, he moved on loan to French club Nancy.
 In August 2022, he moved on loan to Danish club Vejle.
 In June 2023, his loan deal was extended for another year.

 On 22 June 2024, Trott joined Danish club Copenhagen for an undisclosed fee, signing a four-year contract.
 He made his debut for the club in the opening game of the season against Lyngby Boldklub and kept a clean sheet, in a 2-0 win.
 After the match, manager Jacob Neestrup praised his debut performance.

-On 6 August 2025 Trott joined Cardiff City on loan.
+On 6 August 2025, Trott joined EFL League One club Cardiff City on loan.
+The deal was made permanent at the end of the season, after Trott signed a three-year contract which started on 1 July 2026.